lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 ## Graphics pipeline overview

 A graphics pipeline is a model which describes the steps required to render graphics into a screen.
 In Vulkan this is modeled using a data structure.
-You can think on a pipeline as a sequence of stages which are traversed by the recorded commands as they are executed.
+You can think of a pipeline as a sequence of stages which are traversed by the recorded commands as they are executed.
 Those steps can be classified as fixed and programmable.
 Fixed steps can only be controlled by setting up some parameters at pipeline creation time.
 Programmable steps are defined by programs called shaders.
 The following picture depicts Vulkan graphics pipeline.